 McIntyre Library welcomes visits from high school groups.
 The following information will ensure a more productive visit.

 High School Honor Students

 High school students who have honor cards issued by their high schools may obtain McIntyre Library Community User Cards for the current semester.
 The $20 fee is waived only for those students attending high schools which have set up a borrowing agreement with McIntyre Library.
 Students may re-register for the Community User Card each semester as long as their honor cards are valid.

 Community User Cards, as well as Blugold cards, are nontransferable.
 They cannot be used by spouses, children, friends, etc. unless the person to whom the card was issued is present.

 Please contact the Circulation Department at 715-836-3856 with questions about borrowing materials or obtaining user cards.
-Contact the Reference Desk at 715-836-3858 with research-related questions.
+Contact the Research Center at 715-836-3858 with research-related questions.